DurationFull-time 1 year, Part-time 2 years

-- Current registration with Australian Health Practitioner Regulation Agency (AHPRA) as both a registered Nurse and Midwife.
+- current registration with the Australian Health Practitioner Regulation Agency (AHPRA) as both a Nurse (Division 1, General) and Midwife (General);

 Applicants are required to arrange a clinical place with a local Maternal Child Health (MCH) service and submit confirmation of this as part of the application process.
 You are encouraged to discuss this early in the application process with the program coordinator, who will also provide a specific form for this requirement.